LCBH/UKano/examples/README.md

 | DAA join       | 4.68s  | 1.82s | 2.30s  | 2.30s   | 28.85s  | --    |
 | abcdh (irma)   | 8479.76| 9060 | :x: | :x: |  2389.76s* |  2389.76s |

-(*) indicates that we had to slightly modify the produced file (roughly by simplifying nested conditionals while preserving their semantics).
+(*) indicates that we had to slightly modify the produced file.

 We also report on the table below the time needed to find an attack (on well-authentication):